CDSoft/luax/doc/src/luax.md

 - MacOS (x86_64, aarch64)
 - Windows (x86_64)

-`luax` can « compile[^compilation] » scripts from and to any of these platforms.

-[^compilation]: `luax` is actually not a « compiler ».

-    It just bundles Lua scripts into a single script that can be run everywhere LuaX is installed.

-`luaxc` compiles[^cross-compilation] scripts into a single executable containing the LuaX runtime and the Lua scripts.
-The target platform can be explicitly specified to cross-compile scripts for a supported platform.
+`luax` can compile scripts from and to any of these platforms.
+It can produce scripts that can run everywhere Lua or LuaX is installed as well as standalone executables containing the LuaX runtime and the Lua scripts.
+The target platform can be explicitly specified to cross-compile[^cross-compilation] scripts for a supported platform.

-[^cross-compilation]: `luaxc` uses `zig` to link the LuaX runtime with the Lua
+[^cross-compilation]: `luax` uses `zig` to link the LuaX runtime with the Lua
     scripts. @[[BYTECODE
         and "The Lua scripts are actually compiled to Lua bytecode." or  "The Lua scripts are actually not compiled to Lua bytecode unless explicitely required."
-    ]] Contrary to `luax`, `luaxc` produces executables that do not require LuaX to be installed.
+    ]] `luax` produces executables that do not require LuaX to be installed.

 ## Getting in touch